 Yes, a foreigner can open a bank account in the Philippines but the type of account you can open will depend on your status as a foreigner. … Resident aliens can open accounts that are also available to Filipinos, such as a savings account, debit card, credit card, and Unit Investment Trust Fund (UITF).

-How much land can a dual citizen own in the Philippines?
+How long can you own a condo in the Philippines?